 Participating in a mindfulness retreat designed to deepen into self, reflect on your journey, and integrate your experiences.

 |Fall 2022 and Spring 2023 programs pending regional travel announcements, border restrictions, and risk factors for host communities.
 Contact us with any questions.|

 * Dates may fluctuate depending on flight times and availability.

 2 Overseas Educators and up to 13 students

 Our typical student is between 17-22, though we sometimes work with students slightly outside that range depending on circumstances.

 College Credit & Financial Aid

-The program will place emphasis on connection to land and nature.
-There will be a mix of work and play, an important aspect of life, and especially so during a pandemic.
+The Carpe Diem Hawai’i program places emphasis on connection to land and nature.
+There will be a mix of work and play, an important aspect of life, especially so given our collective challenges this past year!
 Students will actively learn about biodiversity and sustainability while supporting local projects designed to preserve the local habitat and environment.
-The group will spend time trekking, surfing, and connecting with the land and water.
-Placements will be in more remote settings, with an emphasis on being alive to the beauty and magic of the natural world.
+The group will spend time surfing, snorkeling, hiking, and enjoying the magnificence of the Hawaiian land and sea.
+Cultural learning and insight will happen through working with locals, storytelling, and guest speakers.
+The majority of the program will be spent in a community setting, camping and cooking meals together, with an emphasis on being alive to the beauty and magic of the natural world.

 Beginning in Maui, we’ll have a few days for orientation, getting to know one another, setting goals, learning about Hawaiian culture from guest speakers, and diving into the specifics of the program.
 We stay at a developed campground right on the beach, and will take time to immerse ourselves in the environment by swimming, snorkeling, and sea kayaking.